4UR3L10/GeekText/backend/README.md

 ```
 ## Adding to the REST API
 Let's say, for example, I wanted to add a link (URI) called `/publishers` that gets all the publishers found in the
-database, and I also wanted to add the link `/publishers/{id}` that get's a specific publisher based on the id.
+database.
 How would I go about doing so?

 ### Step 1: Initialization
 1. Create a file in the routes/ folder called `publishers.js`.